| The Variable Ocean III: How Climate-Driven Mass Redistribution Accelerates Coastal Seismicity |

 |

-Mainstream risk assessment for Cascadia and comparable subduction zones focuses on the accumulated elastic strain and the elapsed time since last rupture.
+Mainstream risk assessment for Cascadia and comparable subduction zones focuses on accumulated elastic strain and elapsed time since last rupture.
 Both indicators already place these faults in the high-risk category.
 What this model adds is a third variable that standard assessments do not currently incorporate: the mechanical effect of accelerating sea-level change on fault-plane friction and crustal stress distribution.

 The physical mechanisms involved — hydro-isostatic loading, pore-fluid lubrication, and the hydraulic shock effect — are not speculative.
 They are the same mechanisms confirmed by decades of engineering observation at Koyna, Lake Mead, and Three Gorges.
 The question is not whether they operate at ocean scale.
 The question is whether the current rate of sea-level change is sufficient to advance the rupture of already-critical fault systems ahead of their natural schedule.